Sapphirine/202112-38-GOPS/README.md

 ## Directory

+- assets: the assets we used for the paper and demo.

-- prediction_linear_regression/: a linear regression model to prediction the growth as a baseline
+- prediction_linear_regression: county-level linear regression models to prediction the growth;

-- prediction_socio_demo/:

-- heart_disease_correlation/:
+- prediction_socio_demo: important features extraction and several machine learning regression models that uses socio-demographic features;

+- prediction_migriation: use GNNs to predict the opioids reports quantity that based on the civil migration rate;

+- heart_disease_correlation: correlation analysis with coronary and stroke.